 Digital technologies and tools transforming artistic and cultural practices is impacting the way artists and creative practitioners work.
 BHAE’s Workshop registry provides services to individual, communities and other sectors and it’s an opportunity to increases awareness and access the cultural and creative industries.

 THE PUBLIC FUND

 By supporting the Broken Hill Art Exchange you are supporting the arts and culture sector, as content producers in an age of machine learning and artificial intelligence, to preserve intangible cultural heritage.
 Support artists, groups and organisations to understand, engage and respond to the digital world and the cultural and social changes it induces informs ideas about diversity and a common culture.
 Supporting the Broken Hill Art Exchange will help it adapt to and embrace new technologies to leverage partnerships within the arts and beyond the cultural sector.
 Such support has implications for the arts and culture at a national level of policy making, investment and promotion.

 By Susan Thomas

-The Broken Hill Art Exchange acknowledges the Wilyakali people of the Barkindji Nation as the tradition custodians of the land on which it operates .
-We pay respects to elders past, present and emerging and seeks to work with first nations people towards reconciliation.
+The Broken Hill Art Exchange acknowledges the Wilyakali people of the Barkindji Nation as the tradition custodians of the land on which it operates.
+We pay respects to Elders past, present and emerging and seek to work with First Nations people towards reconciliation.

 © Copyright International Arts Exchange